 Storing a codicil

 The original codicil made to a will should be stored with the original of that will in a safe and secure place.
+And remember to tell your executors where it is.
 Read about storing an original will here.

 Other potential problems